Meet the Webmaster: Erasmo "Doc" Riojas A.K.A.: Doc Rio email: email@example.com

 Erasmo "Doc" Riojas gives up all rights to all articles and graphics on www.sealtwo.org and seeks no compensation for its use.
 2016

 GULFCOAST SEALS 26 Aug 2016 at:

-Jim Bracken going away Party because they are moving to lakefront property near Ft.
+Jim Bracken moves to lakefront property near Ft.
 Worth TX

 I am sad that we did not get a group picture of all our Ladies in attendance.
 NEXT TIME ! do it ! lady in yellow dress is Janet Holmes